 - Willingness to undergo intense training

 Trainees are shaped to hold key roles in the organization (e.g. managers, officers).
 But it does not necessarily mean that when they ‘graduate’ from the program, they are guaranteed to hold a managerial position.
 The program is not a shortcut to take to become a manager.
-Some are not placed in the position if it looks like they are not ready yet.
+Some are not placed in managerial position immediately.
 Instead, they are assigned as specialists until they gain the necessary experiences and skills to become managers.

 Some MTPs are not advertised since companies invite candidates from partner universities and colleges.
-But it is not always the case.
 A lot of them still post on job boards and company websites.
 But they are only available for a specific period of time.
 Be sure to check them from time to time.
 You don’t want a lost opportunity!

 Here are some of the companies that offer such programs.
 Happy job hunting!
 (Click link to know more.)

 - BDO Unibank, Inc

 - China Banking Corporation Management Training Program (MTP)

 - Philippine National Bank (PNB) Junior Executive Development Program

 - UnionBank of the Philippines Leader – Executive Accelerated Development (LEAD) Management Trainee Program